jayalcock/Garmin-Connect-Data-Downloader/README.md

-# Garmin Connect Data Downloader
+# Garmin Connect Data Downloader & Workout Analyzer

-This project allows you to automatically download your health and fitness data from Garmin Connect and save it as CSV files.
-It now includes OpenAI integration for analyzing your workout data.
+This project allows you to automatically download your health and fitness data from Garmin Connect, save it as CSV files, and analyze your workouts.
+It includes comprehensive visualization tools and ChatGPT integration for detailed workout analysis.

 ## Project Structure